coder/terraform-provider-coder/docs/resources/agent.md

 ### Read-Only

 - `init_script` (String) Run this script on startup of an instance to initialize the agent.
-- `token` (String) Set the environment variable "CODER_TOKEN" with this token to authenticate an agent.
+- `token` (String) Set the environment variable "CODER_AGENT_TOKEN" with this token to authenticate an agent.